Financial Aid & Scholarships

 • The SKSM federal school code is G04080

-2. Complete the Starr King Institutional Tuition Scholarship Application:
+2. Complete the Starr King Institutional Tuition Scholarship Application between February 15 and April 1.

-Expected timeline for the Starr King Institutional Scholarships for the 2023-2024 academic year
+Expected Timeline for the Starr King Institutional Scholarships

 Deadlines and Events